decentraland/show-management/README.md

 Show action handlers are what convert the commands in the subtitle file into something in your scene

 There are three types of handlers provided.
-Ones that have all the functionality they need and some that need you to finish them.
+Ones that have all the functionality they need and some that need you extend them.
 The latter require you to define how they function because there is no way to know exactly how each show will want to implement it.
 For example the PAUSE action could mean lots of things, pause 1 animation but play another, hide one entity but show a different entity.
 There is no way to predict all this so you must define it.
 The third type are onces that you make yourself.

 Provided handlers with all functionality provided include